working-agile/bank-account-java/README.md

 * check out the BDD scenario test implementations and compare them to the unit tests.
 * illustration of pico container to share state between step definition classes
+* illustration of scenario templates and example tables
+* illustration of the usage of mock objects

 ### Branches ###